michelfernandez/cove/site/content/english/_index.md

 {{% markdown %}}
 **Online identification**
-Enable the qualified electronic signature (QES) from home by getting yourself identified via video-call. by personal contact with the ID app by Swisscom.
+Enable the qualified electronic signature (QES) from home by getting yourself identified via video-call.
 {{% /markdown %}}
 <br>
 {{< button